Privacy Policy

 - Communications and messages sent through the platform

-- Custom data fields created by your organization
+- Custom data fields created by the Member's organization

 Communications